 MEMBERSHIP OF SLT

-A person who is nominated and approved for membership as provided in these rules is eligible to be a member of SLT on payment of the annual or multi-year subscription fixed under these rules.
+A person who is approved for membership as provided in these rules is eligible to be a member of SLT on payment of the annual or multi-year subscription provided for under these rules.

-An organisation or a person who is not a member of SLT at the time of the incorporation of SLT is not to be admitted to membership --
+An organisation or a person who is not a member of SLT at the time of the incorporation of SLT is not to be admitted to membership unless --

-unless nominated in accordance with subrule (3); and

 the admission as a member is approved by the Board; and

-is committed to the objectives of the organisation.
+the person or organisation is committed to the objectives of the organisation.

+Application for membership to SLT is open to persons and organisations supporting SLT’s basic objects.

-Nomination for membership of SLT is to be –
+Application for membership of SLT is to be –

-made in writing and signed by 2 members of SLT; and
+made in writing in the SLT membership application process approved by the Board; and

-accompanied by the written consent of the person nominated, or of the secretary or public officer of SLT (which may be endorsed on the form of nomination); and

 lodged with the public officer of SLT.

-The consent referred to in subrule (3) may be endorsed on the nomination.

-As soon as practicable after the receipt of a nomination, the public officer is to refer the nomination to the Board.
+As soon as practicable after the receipt of an application for membership, the public officer is to refer the application to the Board.

+The Board may, at its sole discretion, approve or refuse any application for membership of SLT.

-On a nomination being approved by the Board, the public officer –
+On an application being approved by the Board, the public officer –

-Is to notify the nominee, in writing that the nominee has been approved for membership of SLT; and
+Is to notify the applicant, in writing that the applicant has been approved for membership of SLT; and

-upon receipt of the sum payable as the first year's subscription, is to enter the nominee's name in a register of members.
+upon receipt of the sum payable as the first year's subscription, is to enter the applicant’s name in a register of members.

-A member of SLT may resign from SLT by delivering or sending by post or electronic mail to the public officer a written notice of resignation.
+A member of SLT may resign from SLT by the lodging notice of resignation in writing with the public officer

 On receipt of a notice from a member under subrule (7), the public officer is to remove the name of the member.